OpenZeppelin/soroban-helpers/README.md

 A high-level client library that abstracts away the complexity of interacting with the Soroban RPC API.
 It provides:

-- **Provider**: Manages connections to Soroban RPC endpoints and handles network configuration
+- **Env**: Manages connections to Soroban RPC endpoints and handles network configuration
 - **Signer**: Manages transaction signing with Stellar keypairs
+- **Account**: Manages higher level account interactions.
 - **Contract**: Simplifies contract deployment and interaction, including support for constructor arguments
 - **Transaction Builder**: Helps create and manage Soroban transactions